akka/akka-http/docs/src/main/paradox/server-side/graceful-termination.md

 ## Akka Coordinated Shutdown

-Coordinated shutdown is Akka's managed way of shutting down multiple modules / sub-systems (persistence, cluster, http etc) in a predictable and ordered fashion.
+@extref[Coordinated shutdown](akka-docs:coordinated-shutdown.html) is Akka's managed way of shutting down multiple modules / sub-systems (persistence, cluster, http etc) in a predictable and ordered fashion.
 For example, in a typical Akka application you will want to stop accepting new HTTP connections, and then shut down the cluster etc.

 The recommended Akka HTTP server shutdown consists of two steps: